Chlorhexidine: Side effects

+Side effects may include skin irritation, tooth discoloration, and allergic reactions, although apart from discoloration the risk appears to be the same as povidone-iodine.

-CHG is ototoxic; if put into an ear canal which has a ruptured eardrum, it can lead to deafness.
+Chlorhexidine is ototoxic (toxic to the inner ear).
+If put into the ear canal (middle ear) with a ruptured ear drum, it may lead to deafness.

-CHG does not meet current European specifications for a hand disinfectant.
+Chlorhexidine does not meet European specifications for a hand disinfectant.
 Under the test conditions of the European Standard EN 1499, no significant difference in the efficacy was found between a 4% solution of chlorhexidine digluconate and soap.
-In the U.S., between 2007 and 2009, Hunter Holmes McGuire Veterans Administration Medical Center conducted a cluster-randomized trial and concluded that daily bathing of patients in intensive care units with washcloths saturated with chlorhexidine gluconate reduced the risk of hospital-acquired infections.
+In the US, between 2007 and 2009, Hunter Holmes McGuire Veterans Administration Medical Center conducted a cluster-randomized trial and concluded that daily bathing of patients in intensive care units with washcloths saturated with chlorhexidine gluconate reduced the risk of hospital-acquired infections.

 Whether prolonged exposure over many years may have carcinogenic potential is still not clear.
 The US Food and Drug Administration recommendation is to limit the use of a chlorhexidine gluconate mouthwash to a maximum of six months.

-When ingested, CHG is poorly absorbed in the gastrointestinal tract and can cause stomach irritation or nausea.
+When ingested, chlorhexidine is poorly absorbed in the gastrointestinal tract and can cause stomach irritation or nausea.
 If aspirated into the lungs at high enough concentration, as reported in one case, it can be fatal due to the high risk of acute respiratory distress syndrome.